 Offaly County Council is working with Offaly History to host a number of collections on www.offalyarchives.com.
-This features a number of collections from each repository and also information from the Digby Estate in Dorset relating to their Offaly Estates and selected papers from the Birr Castle Archives.
+This features collections from each repository and also information from the Digby Estate in Dorset relating to their Offaly Estates and selected papers from the Birr Castle Archives.

-For weekly information on Offaly Archives do follow the blog https://offalyhistoryblog.wordpress.com/
+For weekly information on Offaly Archives follow the blog https://offalyhistoryblog.wordpress.com/

 The Offaly Library Service incorporates the current county archive collection which is held in Tullamore Central Library.
 The main collections consist of extant local government archives, private papers, local newspaper from mid-19th century to the present day, many thousands of photographs and other images, maps & plans, local folksongs, early printed books, journals and other media relating to the history and heritage of Offaly.
 There is a catalogue of the Belmont Mill archives available.
 This material was donated by the owner Tom Dolan in 2003.